 To learn more about our Dermal Fillers Sydney, contact Advanced Dermatology located in Bondi Junction, Sydney.

-Advanced Dermatology celebrating the festive season with the best Doctor Provided Dermal Filler prices in Australia plus a free consultation in December by making your claim above.
+Advanced Dermatology celebrating it’s 10th Birthday with the best Doctor Provided Dermal Filler prices in Australia plus a free consultation in December by making your claim above.
 Call us on 1300 788 800 to learn more or See our Dermal Fillers pricing.

 FREQUENTLY ASKED QUESTIONS

 The Answers to all of Your Questions

 Q. Are dermal fillers and Botox the same procedure?

 A. No. They are actually very different.
 Dermal fillers are a gel-like consistency that is injected into various areas to provide volume and a plump look.
 Botox is made from a neurotoxin that is designed to temporarily paralyse the muscles.
 Each of these will provide very different results we recommend coming in for a obligation free consult with our doctor to ensure you know which one you want and which one will provide the appearance that you are trying to achieve.
 Viewing before/after photos can help you to see how the two injections vary.